-2. Attach the hitch weldment to the front of the center frame using 1-1/8-7 x 7-1/2 hex head cap screws, machine bushings, hitch mounting plates, and hex lock nuts (See Figure 3-1.)
-Machine bushings are provided to remove the slack on each side of the ball joints and center the hitch.
+Attach the hitch assembly to the front of the center frame using 1-1/8 x 7-1/2 bolts, machine bushings, hitch mounting plates, and 1-1/8 lock nuts See Figure 3-1 Machine bushings are provided to remove the slack on each side of the ball joints and center the hitch.
 Use bushings as required.

 The hitch may be assembled in the upper or lower position depending on matching tractor drawbar height.
-See "Hitch Adjustment" on page 4-10 for proper adjustment.
+"Hitch Adjustment" on page 4-10 for proper adjustment.

-- Move the tongue jack to the forward mounting tube and rotate to parking position to support the front of the hitch. - 4.
-Insert a 3/4-10 x 7 hex head cap screw into the hose holder tube on the right side of the hitch from the bottom side so the threads point upward.
-Hold in place with a 3/4 prevailing torque flange nut with the flange pointing upward as well.
+- Move the jack to the forward mounting tube and rotate to parking position to support the front of the hitch - 4.
+Insert a 3/4 x 7 bolt into the hose holder tube on the right side of the hitch from the bottom side so the threads point upward.
+Hold in place with a 3/4 torque flange nut with the flange pointing upward as well.
 Do not tighten this cap screw, so the hose holder bracket may pivot freely in this joint. - 5.
-Slide the hose holder bracket over the screw and secure with another 3/4 prevailing torque flange nut. - Install a 3/8-16 x 3-1/2 all-thread screw in the front of the hose holder bracket and secure with a 3/8-16 hex nut. - Slide the hose holder clamp over the 3/8 screw and loosely start the wing nut on top of the clamp.
-Hydraulic hoses will be routed through the clamp after assembly.
+Slide the hose holder bracket over the 3/4 x 7 bolt and secure with another 3/4 flange nut. - 6.
+Install a 3/8 x 3-1/2 all-thread in the front of the hose holder bracket and secure with a 3/8 lock nut. - 7.
+Slide the hose holder clamp over the 3/8 x 3-1/2 all-thread and loosely start the wing nut on top of the clamp.
+Hydraulic hoses will be routed through the clamp after assembly. - Install the stor-a-away harness to the bottom side of hose holder bracket with 1/4 x 1 bolts and 1/4 lock nuts.